xanjay/xanjay/README.md

 ### Hi there 👋 Its me Sanjay,
 Experienced software engineer specialized in data engineering and machine learning.
-Skilled in python, deep learning and computer vision.
+Professional in Python, SQL and Big Data.
+Beginner in Deep learning and computer vision.

-- 🔭 I work on AI/ML Projects
+- 🔭 I work with data
 - 🌱 I’m currently (deep)learning with Pytorch
 - 👯 Open for Hire
 - ⚡ Fun fact: I like to Seek Discomfort